tjohann/mydriver/README.md

 This is a collection of different linux kernel driver templates:

-  an absolute minimal driver
+1. an absolute minimal driver
-  char driver
+2. char driver (use ioctl and write to define a new read buffer)
-  i2c-gpio driver
+3. i2c-gpio driver (PCF8574 based)
-  gpio irq driver_simple (int based) gpio irq driver (int based) gpio irq driver (fd based) gpio driver (int based) gpio driver (fd based) spi driver
+4. gpio irq driver_simple (bind a PIN to an irq)
+5. gpio irq driver (use write to define PIN)
+7. gpio driver (use ioctl to define PIN for read/write)
+9. spi driver (MAX7119 based)

 It's an playground for different topics like I2C.
 Therefore i implement a userspace example based on what is already available within the kernel/userspace (like i2c-tools) and a driver with a specialized interface (and a example of how to use it).
 You find also schematics and pics about my test setup.